How to Cut Whole Chicken Wings into Flats and Drumettes

 • Hold the wing steady and position your knife at the joint between the drumette and the flat.
 Apply firm pressure to cut through the joint, separating the drumette.

 • Place drumettes and flats in separate bowls.
-You can either discard the wing tips or save them to make stock later.
+You can either discard the wing tips or save them for making stock later.

 Notes